3 Easy Ways To Be A Midwifery Hero!

 - Protecting her dignity and need for privacy and an emotionally and physically quiet space to labour in

 - Feeling the wonder of labour and the miracle of the birth yourself – you’ll pass these feelings on to her!

 There comes a time when all heroes have to step into side-kick mode.
 You need to become a mom’s champion by offering her encouragement and compassionate support – simply telling her how well she’s doing and how capable she is makes a world of difference!
 You can also:

 - Remind her that labour has more pain-free times than painful ones

 - Create a peaceful space for her to find her own method of dealing with things

 - Bolster her spirits when she flags – letting her feel Baby’s head in the vaginal outlet can work wonders for morale!

 - Offer her light foods and drinks of water and rooibos tea to maintain her energy and hydration levels

-You – yes you, ordinary midwife – have incredible power; you affect lives!
+You – yes you, everyday midwife – have incredible power; you affect lives!
 The question is: what are you going to do with that power?